Which TPD definition applies, and what must be proved under that wording?

 Job title alone is not enough.
 Strong files show what work actually involved: physical tasks, cognitive load, shift pattern, production expectations, and any modifications attempted.
 This helps assessors compare medical restrictions with real job demands.

-Short returns, graduated duties, and trial placements are common.
+Short returns, graduated duties, trial placements, and short work conditioning programs are common.
 They are not automatically fatal to a claim.
 The key is documenting context: supports provided, attendance pattern, reasons the attempt ended, and why activity did not equal sustainable employability.

 If workers compensation, income protection, Centrelink, or employer records exist, they should be reconcilable.
 Different legal tests can produce different outcomes, but unexplained contradictions in dates or capacity descriptions often trigger delay and credibility concerns.